apache/cloudstack-docs-install/source/network_setup.rst

    #.

-      a.
       Create an incoming firewall filter and an outgoing firewall filter.
 These filters should be the same names as your public security zone name and private security zone name respectively.
       The filters should be set to be "interface-specific".
 For example,